lammps/lammps/doc/src/delete_atoms.rst

 guarantee that the exact fraction of atoms will be deleted, or that the same atoms will be deleted when running on different numbers of processors.

+For style *variable*, all atoms for which the atom-style variable with the given name evaluates to non-zero will be deleted.
+Additional atoms can be deleted if they are in a molecule for which one or more atoms were deleted within the region; see the *mol* keyword discussion below.
+This options allows to apply complex selections of atoms not covered by the options listed above.

 If the *compress* keyword is set to *yes*, then after atoms are deleted, then atom IDs are re-assigned so that they run from 1 to the